FluBBaOfWard/C64DS/README.md

 * Controller:
   * Autofire: Select if you want autofire.
   * Controller: Which port the controller is plugged into, be prepared to switch often
-  * Swap A/B: Swap which NDS button is mapped to the C64 fire button.
+  * Swap A-B: Swap which NDS button is mapped to the C64 fire button.
 * Display:
   * Display: Here you can select if you want scaled or unscaled screenmode.
-Unscaled mode:  L & R buttons scroll the screen up and down.
+    * Unscaled mode: L & R buttons scroll the screen up and down.
   * Scaling: Here you can select if you want flicker or barebones lineskip.
   * Gamma: Lets you change the gamma ("brightness").
   * Contrast: Lets you change the contrast.